tibastral/social-buttons/README.md

 This little DSL makes the configuration more extensible for the future ;)

 Only the options you specify will be overridden; so if you only specify a new default `:via`, then the other defaults will stay intact.

+## Help

+We have started adding suport for help directly in the api:

+`puts SocialButtons.config(:google_plus).help`

+Should output some help info on how to use that particular method, options available etc. So far only works for Google+ button.

 # TODO

-* Add tests :P
+* Improve specs
-* Give more control to customize buttons
+* Add more options to customize buttons (fx localization on all if available)
-* Add more social buttons like g+.
+* Add even more social buttons...

-# Note on Patches/Pull Requests
+## Note on Patches/Pull Requests

 * Fork the project.
 * Make your feature addition or bug fix.